nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 use of extended addressing.
 Interference is modeled as AWGN but this is currently not thoroughly tested.

+The standard describes the support of multiple PHY band-modulations but currently, only 250kbps O-QPSK (channel page 0) is supported.

 The NetDevice Tx queue is not limited, i.e., packets are never dropped due to queue becoming full.
 They may be dropped due to excessive transmission retries or channel access failure.